kubeshop/botkube-docs/content/installation/Teams/_index.md

    ![](/images/teams_add_app.png "Teams add app")

-3. You'll see and "Add app" pop-up, just add an app name.
+3. You'll see an "Add app" pop-up.
+Add an app name.

 4. You should now see your app listed in the "Apps" table, Click the app to continue.